tsedio/tsed/docs/docs/server-loader/api.md

 })
 export class Server extends ServerLoader {
     /**
-     * This method let you configure the middleware required by your application to works.
+     * This method lets you configure the middleware required by your application to works.
      * @returns {Server}
      */
     $onMountingMiddlewares(): void|Promise<any> {